neelimapriya/hotel-booking-client/README.md

 ### Desrciption
 This is a simple Hotel Booking website.
 Where user can see Hotel Overview throw this site.
 They can book their preferred rooms in this site.
-After booking rooms User can post reviews for those rooms.
-I added simple animation in home page.
+After booking rooms User can post reviews for those rooms.I added simple animation in home page.

 #### Used technology
--React
+- React
 - Firebase
 - AOS
 - Tailwind